Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 A key question is whether the dense and low-circularity starburst features, easily distinguished in terms of stellar age in Figure~\ref{fig:circ_time}, can also be seen in terms of stellar metallicity in Figure~\ref{fig:circ_metals}.
 We find that whilst there are corresponding features, they are smeared over a wide metallicity range such that they are difficult to perceive, especially when viewed in the $\eta(z=0)$ histograms.
 We advise caution when interpreting such features, because they can also be produced through other mechanisms.
 For example, in Au-18 there is a population of stars extending to lower circularities at $\rm{[Fe/H]}\approx-0.8$, and this owes mostly to the starburst population.
 However, there is another similar feature at $\rm{[Fe/H]}\approx-0.6$, and this corresponds to stars that formed from inflowing CGM gas over a long period of time during the formation of the low-$\alpha$ thin disc (see \citealt{orkney2025} for more).

 Merger impacts do not only influence orbital circularities and velocities, but also the distribution of stars above and below the disc plane.
 Stars born before the merger interaction are scattered onto orbits with greater $|z|$-heights and greater vertical velocities, and this can give the appearance of a highly-dichotomous formation of thick and thin disc components \citep[see][]{grand2020}.
 This behaviour holds true even for Au-1, for which the pre-interaction stars gain an increased azimuthal velocity.
 We do not examine this phenomena further in this work, but remind the reader that many of our reported results have similar implications for these other kinematic or geometric properties.
+Furthermore, \citet{funakoshi2025} recently provided observational evidence for this behaviour in the Milky Way, identifying a rapid transition from a thick to a thin disc geometry among red giant stars in APOGEE DR17 and \textit{Gaia} DR3.
+This transition, dated to $\sim10\,$Gyr ago, coincides with the accretion epoch of the GSE.

 In Figure~\ref{fig:starburst}, we compare starburst stars at their birth locations with stars that formed in a stable epoch before the merger (the pre-burst epoch).
 The pre-burst stars form in a highly symmetric thin disc configuration with 93 per cent born at orbital circularities initially above $\eta=0.8$.
 In contrast, the starburst stars are forming in a thicker and more compact disc configuration, with some stars belonging to tendrils that extend to higher radii.
 This is a sign of the dense asymmetric gas filaments that arose during the merger interaction.
 This asymmetrical gas distribution and raised star formation rate is also a fertile environment for the formation of Globular Clusters (GCs) \citep{li2017, forbes2018, bekki2019}.
 Whilst the {\sc auriga} simulations do not resolve cluster formation, this is a predictor of a period of rapid GC formation in the MW Galaxy that coincides with the GSE-induced starburst \citep[and see][]{whitmore1995, larsen2001, Kruijssen2012}.
 We will return to this point in Section~\ref{sec:obs}.